hashicorp/terraform-website/content/source/docs/plugin/framework/publishing.html.md

 When you upload your new provider version to GitHub:

-1. Next to the zip files containing your binaries for each platform, include a file named `terraform-provider-$NAME_$VERSION_manifest.json` (where `$NAME` is your provider's name, like `random` and `$VERSION` is your provider's version, like `1.2.3`).
-Add the following contents, changing the "version" property for your provider:
+1. Next to the zip files containing your binaries for each platform, include a file named `terraform-provider-$NAME_$VERSION_manifest.json` where `$NAME` is your provider's name (e.g. `random`) and `$VERSION` is your provider's version (e.g. `1.2.3`).

+2. Add the following contents.
+The version number in the file is the version of the manifest format, not the version of your provider.

     ```
 {
-  "version": 1.2.3,
+  "version": 1,
   "metadata": {
     "protocol_versions": ["6.0"],
   },
 }
     ```

-2. Include the SHA-256 checksum of this JSON file in your `SHA256SUMS` file.
+3. Include the SHA-256 checksum of this JSON file in your `SHA256SUMS` file.

 The Terraform Registry will detect this file and understand that this version of your provider only supports version 6 of the Terraform protocol.
 It will correctly advertise that fact to Terraform, so that Terraform versions that don't support protocol 6 will not download it.